-By using an independent and expert advisor such as Mactavish, you can gain an holistic overview of the insurance market and bring on board external expertise to help you navigate the many challenges of running an insurance tender to focus fully on the essential outcomes of a) quality of protection and b) value for money.
+"A well-run broker tender can be a very powerful tool in today's insurance market, but requires much more than going through the motions and listening to pitches.
+By using an independent and expert advisor such as Mactavish, you can ensure real competition and focus fully on the essential outcomes of a) the quality of your insurance protection and b) value for money.

-We hold brokers to account, ensuring that they remain honest in their relationship with you as the client.
+"We hold brokers to account, ensuring that they remain honest in their relationship with you as the client.
 We push hard to ensure quality of service throughout their tenure and not just immediately following appointment, and we insist on full transparency in remuneration to help manage embedded structural conflicts.

-Using an independent advisor gives you the leverage to negotiate value for money, giving you wider access than via a single broker to capacity and giving you access to new and innovative designs and ideas for policy placement.
-It also enables you to have expert external verification of the cover being proposed and an independent review on its fitness for purpose.
+"Using an independent advisor gives you the leverage to negotiate value for money, giving you wider access than via a single broker to capacity and giving you access to new and innovative designs and ideas for policy placement.
+It also enables you to have expert external verification of the cover being proposed and an independent review on its fitness for purpose."